fieldtrip/website/workshop/natmeg/timefrequency.md

 {% include image src="/assets/img/workshop/natmeg/timefrequency/natmeg_freq6.png" %}

-_Figure: A topographic representation of the time-frequency representations of beta (15-25 Hz) after (0.5-1.0s) right-finger response, obtained using ft_topoplotTFR_
+_Figure: Topographic representation of the time-frequency representations of beta (15-25 Hz) after (0.5-1.0s) right-finger response, obtained using ft_topoplotTFR_

 Until now we have been using an (absolute) baseline.
 However, because we have two conditions with an - assumed - similar baseline, we can also compare the two conditions directly by subtracting and then dividing the two powerspectra by there sum, thereby normalizing by their common activity using **[ft_math](/reference/ft_math)**.